frbuccoliero/HighSierraAspire5750G/EFI/README.md

-Insert the content of this Folder inside your Clover.
-REMEMBER TO CHANGE THE SERIAL
+Insert the content of this Folder inside your USB Stick EFI Partition.

+**REMEMBER TO CHANGE THE SERIAL AS WRITTEN IN THE MAIN README